 With Victorian shelters and benches and a spectacular view, the Promenade at Blackpool is one of the greatest spots from which to enjoy the evening sunshine as it sets on the west coast, and on a sunny day there’s nowhere better to be.

-Here is where you'll find the Metropole Hotel (above), the only accommodation which is on the seaward side of the highway on the Fylde Coast.
+The Metropole Hotel (above) is the only holiday accommodation on the seaward side of the highway, along the whole of the Fylde Coast.